Northlend Tundra

 The Loom

-Within the Loom, a rare magical practice known as Threading has flourished.
+Within the Loom, a rare magical practice known as threading has flourished.
 Practitioners conjure and control vibrant red threads imbued with potent magic.
-These threads can be manipulated to extraordinary effect: weaving spells, binding objects, or even animating unique porcelain-like beings called Thread-Borne.
+These threads can be manipulated to extraordinary effect: weaving spells, binding objects, or even animating unique porcelain-like beings called The vaitali or threadborne.
 These humanoid constructs, endowed with sentience and purpose, serve as guardians of the Loom.

 Sanroko's End

-The conflict came to a head during the Battle of Bitterthron Ridge, where a titanic explosion detonated at the heart of the train.
-The resulting blast crumbled the crust of the land, creating a miles-long sinkhole that swallowed the train, sending it into the sunless sea below, lost in darkness.
-Once the world’s symbol of progress and unity, the Sanroko was obliterated.
+The western end of the tundra is a 2,000-foot pit that plunges into an abyssal darkness.
+This chasm marks the site where the greatest engineering marvel of its time, the Sanroko Crossnational, met its explosive demise.
+The Sanroko was a 100-floor, thousand-foot-long iron fortress on tracks.
+However, the construction of the train was plagued by attacks and sabotage from the fey who fought on behalf of nature to stop the train from being completed.
+The conflict came to a head during the Battle of Bitterthorn Ridge, where a titanic explosion detonated at the heart of the train.
+The resulting blast destabilized the land, creating a miles-long sinkhole that swallowed the train and sending it into the Sunless Sea below.
+Once the world’s symbol of progress and unity, the Sanroko was

 The Sanroko-II Crossnational Express